Click 'Accept all cookies' to agree to all cookies that collect anonymous data.

 The Scottish Consumer Sentiment Indicator is a composite measure of consumer sentiment in Scotland based on a quarterly survey of households’ current sentiment and future expectations of: Scottish economic performance, security of households’ financial position, and attitudes to spending money.

-The Scottish Consumer Sentiment Indicator is an experimental statistical release.
+The Scottish Consumer Sentiment Indicator is a release of official statistics in development.
 It remains in development and we are gathering views on the content, style and presentation.
-The latest survey for Q4 2020 was conducted between 30 September and 21 December 2020.
 The indicator represents the balance of respondents who report that consumer sentiment is positive/negative.

 Further results and information about the statistics can be found in the dowloads below.